TAX-SEASON SCAMS SERIES: Tax Refund Recalculation Scheme

 Below is an example of a fraudulent tax refund recalculation message.
 The message is designed to excite the potential victim about an alleged increased refund, then force a sense of urgency with an expiration date to claim the money.
 The messages will usually be riddled with links and attachments that may contain malware or phishing schemes.

-Here are some key things to look for to spot a fake message from the IRS:
+Here are some key things to look for to spot a fake message:

-Unsolicited messages promising a tax refund recalculation should be reported to the IRS at phishing@irs.gov.
-More information can be found at the IRS’s Reporting Phishing webpage.
+Unsolicited messages promising a tax refund recalculation should be reported to the Internal Revenue Service at phishing@irs.gov.
+More information can be found at the IRS’s Report Phishing webpage.

 The Florida Attorney General's Consumer Protection Division issues Consumer Alerts to inform Floridians of emerging scams, new methods used to commit fraud, increased reports of common scams, or any other deceptive practice.
 Consumer Alerts are designed to notify Floridians about scams and available refunds in an effort to prevent financial losses or other harm caused by deceptive practices.
 Anyone encountering a scam should report the incident to the Florida Attorney General's Office by calling 1(866) 9NO-SCAM or visiting MyFloridaLegal.com.